-Prerequisite: CMIS 102.
-A study of the principles and use of Extensible Markup Language (XML).
-Discussion covers the structure, transformation, presentation, and implementation of XML technologies, including document type definitions (DTDs), Extensible Style Language for Transformation (XSLT), and schemas.
+Prerequisites: CMIS 102 or CMIS 141.
+An introduction to the principles of Extensible Markup Language (XML) and its use in business data exchange.
+The goal is to design and create well-formed, validated XML documents.
+Discussion covers the structure, transformation, presentation, and implementation of XML technologies, including document type definitions (DTDs) and schemas.
 Hands-on projects and exercises are provided.